tpaixao/dAppTest/README.md

 ## Building:

 ```
-http-server //starts the server
+// starts the server
+http-server
-riot tags/ //builds all custom tags
+// builds all custom tags
+// and places them in alltags.js
+riot tags/ tags/alltags.js
 ```